-Gerrymandering only directly affects House seats, of course, since Senate "districts" are fixed by unchanging state boundaries.
-Yet the political parties in the Senate have polarized almost as much as in the House, and over the same time period, as in the House.
-52 Thus, how could gerrymandering, or other institutional changes that directly affect only the House that I will discuss later, account for the more general fact of extreme polarization, which the Senate manifests as well?
+But how could gerrymandering, or other institutional changes that directly affect only the House that I will discuss later, affect polarization in the Senate?
 The potential answer lies in a remarkable fact: virtually the entire growth of polarization in the Senate over the last generation is accounted for by Senators who have two characteristics: they are Republican former House members elected to the House after 1978 (the year Newt Gingrich, the architect of the unified Republican party strategy, was first elected).
-Put another way, there has been no increase in polarization from the early 1970s to today among Democratic Senators who served in the House, Republicans who served in the House before 1978, or Democratic and Republican Senators who did
+Put another way, there has been no increase in polarization from the early 1970s to today among Democratic Senators who served in the House, Republicans who served in the House before 1978, or